HannaVasylieva/creativeBakery-layout/README.md

-# Creative Bakery

-## Project Description:

-This HTML and JavaScript-based website showcases a bakery's products and provides information about the business.
+Delicious Delights - HTML and JavaScript-based website showcases a bakery's products and provides information about the business.
 This project aims to provide an immersive and user-friendly experience for visitors.
 The website is easily navigable.
 Below, we'll break down the key aspects of the project.

 ## Features: